Laura Sallés

-Laura Sallés López (born 15 February 1986) is a judoka from Andorra.
+Laura Sallés López (born 15 February 1986) is a practitioner of judo from Andorra.
 She has participated in several World Championships and has won several medals at the Games of Small States.
 Sallés participated in the 2016 Summer Olympics, where she was the flag bearer for her country.
-In the Women's 63 kg she lost to Katharina Haecker in the first round.
+In the Women's 63 kg, she lost to Katharina Haecker in the first round.